 4) They want to know if there is anything they can do to retire earlier then age 65 and 61.

-Having a clearer picture of the Doe's financial situation and an understanding of their future goals, they scheduled their "Financial Plan Proposal" meeting.
+At this point Steve and Amanda's PFP advisor had a much clearer picture of the Doe's financial situation and an understanding of their goals.

 Looking for a Fee Only Fiduciary Certified Financial Planner Professional to help you achieve your financial goals?
 Click here to schedule a free no obligation consultation.